For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Get cashback on your takeaways

-And, as it happens, there is a way to get cheap online takeaways.
 Cashback sites like Quidco and TopCashback often have offers where members can get cashback on Just Eat, Pizza Hut and Domino's takeaways.

 3. Get a refund if your delivery is late

-In the event that your takeaway is late, you're within your rights to ask for some (or all) of your money back.
+If your takeaway is late, you're within your rights to ask for some (or all) of your money back.
 We wouldn't recommend complaining to the delivery driver (it usually isn't their fault).
 Instead, get in touch with the takeaway service or the restaurant itself.

-Each company has its own rules concerning refunds for late deliveries, so make sure to check out their website first.
-Also, read our guide to complaining and getting results.
+Each company has its own rules concerning refunds for late deliveries, so check their T&Cs first.

 4. Choose collection rather than delivery